 Barcelona inspired the stormtroopers

 Do you know why the taxis in the city are black and yellow?
-The story says it’s in memory of Gaudi.
-According to Catalan symbolics, black is the color of mourning while the yellow is the color of shame.
+The story says it’s to commemorate the great Gaudi.
+According to Catalan symbolics, black is the color of mourning, while yellow symbolizes shame.